-Environment Portfolio Cr Jenny McKay said the program was planned to impact fox populations at a time when they are particularly active, as well as to protect native wildlife such as the endangered loggerhead turtle and green turtle during their nesting season.
+Environment Portfolio Councillor Jenny McKay said the program was planned to protect native wildlife and impact fox populations at a time when they were particularly active.

-“We have been running this program for four years now, with extremely positive results, and it’s imperative that we continue to monitor the fox activity,” Cr McKay said.
+“We have been running this program for five years now, with extremely positive results, and it’s imperative that we continue to monitor the fox activity.

-“Our aim is to protect our native species in these areas so it’s important that we ensure the coastal fox population doesn’t recover to pre-control levels.
+“Managing biosecurity means we’re protecting our rich biodiversity here on the Sunshine Coast and it’s important that we ensure the coastal fox population doesn’t recover to pre-control levels.

-“We have received great support from the community for this program in the past and we’re looking forward to continued support to ensure the longevity and security of native species in our region into the future.”
+“We have received great community support for this program in the past and we’re looking forward to continued support to ensure the longevity and security of native species in our region into the future.”

-Nearby residents have been notified and areas affected by the control program can be clearly identified by warning signs at all entrances to provide guidance and information for residents and visitors.
+To provide guidance and information for residents and visitors, nearby residents will be notified and areas affected by the control program will be clearly identified by warning signs at all entrances.

-Please be mindful of signage, ensure your pets are kept on a lead and are not allowed to roam into locations where control activities are being conducted.
+Please be mindful of the signage and ensure pets are kept on a lead at all times and are not allowed to roam into locations where control activities are being conducted.

-Council’s fox control program uses best practice control methods which have been developed and demonstrated in highly successful wildlife conservation programs including the Northern Sydney Regional fox control program and Western Australia’s black flanked wallaby recovery program.
+The fox control program uses best practice control methods which have been developed and demonstrated in highly successful wildlife conservation programs including the Northern Sydney regional fox control program and Western Australia’s black flanked wallaby recovery program.